10,000 listeners in 30 days. AI hosts, real guests.Read the field note

 Directory Distribution section (locked until first episode is published)

+Once at least one episode is live in the Mato feed, the lock lifts and you see the full list of supported directories.
 Click Distribute to All when you are ready to initialize the directory checklist.
 Mato creates the tracking rows and submission links, then you can work through the manual directories and monitor the auto-indexed ones.

 Directories are split into two groups: